CiscoCloud/vaquero-docs/docs/current/getting-started.md

   *If you receive an empty output pair, or a grpc-related dialing issue on PUT, ensure that all three machines have booted before you continue.
 If you continue to have a problem, reboot each of the VMs, and then force-start Etcd: `sudo systemctl start etcd`.
 Check the cluster-health (`etcdCTL_API=2 etcdctl cluster-health`), then try to repeat steps 3-4.*

+### c.
+Check config
-5. Now that we've seen Etcd working on our vaquero server cluster, open up any server config (I used `/vagrant/config/dir-sot.yaml`).
+Now that we've seen Etcd working on our vaquero server cluster, open up any server config (I used `/vagrant/config/dir-sot.yaml`).
 If you use `dir-sot.yaml`, you'll see that Etcd information is already specified (replicated below).
 Note that the endpoints are the **only required** information to run etcd inside vaquero, but you can also optionally specify `timeout` (for each request, in seconds, default=2) and `retry` (number of retries per request, default=3).
 The `10.10.10.5 - 10.10.10.7` Endpoints are what the vagrant VM reserves for servers (see "Virtualenv Layout" on this page), and the `2379` port is what we specified as our Etcd client endpoints on boot.
 If there is no Etcd information in your config, add it to the YAML.

         Etcd:
           Endpoints: